 Dhankar Village and Monastery

-Tabo village is home to a monastery that was founded in 996 AD, and is claimed to be the oldest continuously functioning Buddhist monastery in India.
+The village of Tabo is home to a monastery that was founded in A.D.
+996 AD.
+It is claimed to be the oldest continuously functioning Buddhist monastery in India.

 Stupas at Tabo Monastery